-(a) By filing an appropriate application, any utility may ask that the Commission take action regarding any of the following matters:
+- (a) By filing an appropriate application, any utility may ask that the Commission take action regarding any of the following matters: - (I) For the issuance or extension of a certificate of public convenience and necessity for a franchise, as provided in rule 3100.

-- (I) For the issuance or extension of a certificate of public convenience and necessity for a franchise, as provided in rule 3100. - (II) For the issuance or extension of a certificate of public convenience and necessity for service territory, as provided in rule 3101. - (III) For the issuance of a certificate of public convenience and necessity for construction of facilities, as provided in rule 3102. - (IV) For the amendment of a certificate of public convenience and necessity in order to change, extend, curtail, abandon, or discontinue any service or facility, as provided in rule 3103. - (V) To transfer a certificate of public convenience and necessity, to obtain a controlling interest in any utility, to transfer assets within the jurisdiction of the Commission or stock, or to merge a utility with another entity, as provided in rule 3104. - (VI) For approval of the issuance, renewal, extension, or or assumption of any security or to create a lien pursuant to § 40-1-104, as provided in rule 3105. - (VII) For approval of a lien, as provided in rule 3106. - (VII) For flexible regulatory treatment to provide service without reference to tariffs, as provided in rule 31067. - (VIII) For approval of an air quality improvement program, as provided for in rule 31078. - (IX) To amend a tariff on less than statutory notice, as provided in rule 314009. - (X) For variance of voltage standards, as provided in rule 3202. - (XI) For approval of meter and equipment testing practices, as provided in rule 3303. - (XII) For approval of a meter sampling program, as provided in rule 3304. - (XIV) For approval of component and source disclosure information, as provided in rule 3406. - (XIII) For approval of a refund plan, as provided in rule 3410. - (XIV) For approval of a cost assignment and allocation manual, as provided in rule 3503. - (XV) For approval of or for amendment to a least-cost resource plan, as provided in rules 3603, 3613, and 3615. - (XVI) For appeal of local government land use decision, as provided in rule 3703. - (XIX) For exemption of a master meter operator from rate regulation, as provided in rule 3802. - (XVII) For any other matter not specifically described in this rule, unless such matter is required to be submitted as a petition under rule 1304, as a motion, or as some other specific type of submittal.
+- (II) For the issuance or extension of a certificate of public convenience and necessity for service territory, as provided in rule 3101. - (III) For the issuance of a certificate of public convenience and necessity for construction of facilities, as provided in rule 3102. - (IV) For the amendment of a certificate of public convenience and necessity in order to change, extend, curtail, abandon, or discontinue any service or facility, as provided in rule 3103. - (V) To transfer a certificate of public convenience and necessity, to obtain a controlling interest in any utility, to transfer assets within the jurisdiction of the Commission or stock, or to merge a utility with another entity, as provided in rule 3104. - (VI) For approval of the issuance, or assumption of any security or to create a lien pursuant to § 40-1-104, as provided in rule 3105. - (VII) For flexible regulatory treatment to provide service without reference to tariffs, as provided in rule 3106. - (VIII) For approval of an air quality improvement program, as provided for in rule 3107. - (IX) To amend a tariff on less than statutory notice, as provided in rule 3109. - (X) For variance of voltage standards, as provided in rule 3202. - (XI) For approval of meter and equipment testing practices, as provided in rule 3303. - (XII) For approval of a meter sampling program, as provided in rule 3304. - (XIII) For approval of a refund plan, as provided in rule 3410. - (XIV) For approval of a cost assignment and allocation manual, as provided in rule 3503. - (XV) For approval of or for amendment to a least-cost resource plan, as provided in rules 3603, 3613, and 3615. - (XVI) For appeal of local government land use decision, as provided in rule 3703. - (XVII) For any other matter not specifically described in this rule, unless such matter is required to be submitted as a petition under rule 1304, as a motion, or as some other specific type of submittal. - (b) In addition to the requirements of specific rules, all applications shall include, in the following order and specifically identified, the following information, either in the application or in appropriately identified attached exhibits: - (I) The name and address of the applying utility. - (II) The name(s) under which the applying utility is, or will be, providing service in Colorado.